Doctor of Medicine

 Dr. Poppler returned to Boise, his hometown, to start St. Luke’s reconstructive microsurgery program.
 Microsurgery (surgery with the help of a microscope) allows Dr. Poppler to borrow redundant tissue from any place on the body and reattach it in another area.
 This versatile technique allows him to replace bone with bone, muscle with muscle, nerve with nerve, fat with fat, and skin with skin, for a more natural outcome.

-Dr. Poppler feels blessed to bring the skills he has learned all over the world home to his native Idaho.
+Dr. Poppler feels blessed to bring the skills he has learned all over the world home to Idaho.
 Dr. Poppler is an Eagle Scout and graduated from Timberline High School.
 He earned his bachelor’s degree in diplomacy from Georgetown University, where he graduated with honors.
 He credits his diplomacy training with making him a great listener and helping him always keep an open mind.
 Dr. Poppler attended medical school at the University of Washington as part of the highly competitive Idaho WWAMI program.
 He has a master’s degree in clinical research from Washington University and continues cutting-edge research in the field of nerve injury reconstruction.

 Dr. Poppler enjoys cooking and spending time outdoors with his family, hiking, biking, fishing, and skiing.
 He also enjoys performing research, learning, and writing about new techniques in reconstructive surgery.
 A firm believer in giving back, Dr. Poppler also travels on medical missions to help those who otherwise would not have access to specialty health care.